 The home office was once a storage space for our seasonal decorations and old files, but it is now arguably one of the most integral parts of our homes.
-Ruqiya Imtiaz of Studio RIU created this sleek office in her parent’s home, and what made it even more special were the personal touches from the family that made its way into the space.
+Ruqiya Imtiaz of Studio RIU created this sleek office in her parent’s home, and what made it even more special were the personal touches from the family that made their way into the space.

 “Adding the bookshelves, which tell a story from one end to the next, along with housing all the books, collected treasures, and sentimental items was so meaningful to me,” Imtiaz says.
-“They include homemade art, family heirlooms, and vintage collected treasures mixed with modern casual decor.”
+“They include homemade art, family heirlooms, and vintage collected treasures mixed with modern casual décor.”
 Putting a personal stamp on your home office will motivate you to do your best work—and keep in mind what’s most important to you.